t3kn0ph34r/d8-krux-tags/README.md

 Default values for distribution can be placed in: config/install/krux_tags.settings.yml and config/schema/krux_tags.schema.yml

-The configuration screen is `admin/config/krux_tags` or via the modules screen under "Configuration" at the Krux Tags module.
+The configuration screen is under Search and Metadata `admin/config/search/krux_tags` or via the modules screen under "Configuration" at the Krux Tags module.

 After setting the values, the tag will display in the "page_bottom" region.